Sekolah Tuanku Abdul Rahman: History

 In the 1950s, a few hundred rural children who had completed their Malay primary level education, and their placement in a few selected schools in Ipoh, Pulau Pinang, Kuala Lipis, Kuala Lumpur and Johor Bahru were chosen to be the pioneer students of the first three Malay residential secondary schools for rural children.
 They were planned in Ipoh, Tg.
 Malim, and Melaka.
-These schools were later known as Sekolah Tuanku Abd Rahman (STAR), Ipoh; Sekolah Dato' Abdul Razak (SDAR), Tg.
-Malim; and Sekolah Tun Fatimah (STF), Melaka.
+These schools were later known as Sekolah Tuanku Abd Rahman (STAR), Ipoh; Sekolah Dato' Abdul Razak (SDAR), Seremban; and Sekolah Tun Fatimah (STF), Johor Bahru.

 On 2 January 1957, 360 of these 13–15-year-old children were placed in five old wooden military barracks vacated by the Malay Regiments, at what was then known as Baeza Avenue, Ashby Road, Ipoh (the site where Sekolah Kebangsaan Sri Kinta, Jalan Hospital, Ipoh, now stands).

 Initially, the military barracks; with twelve wooden classrooms, became the new students' school, known as the Malay Secondary School (MSS), Ipoh.
 Classrooms, sleeping quarters (dormitories), dining hall etc. were all cramped in the barracks within barbed wire fences surrounding the 4-acre site.

 The school started on 13 January 1957, with the admission of 200 of these children into Form One.
 In March, another 160 joined the school to join the Remove Class.
 The school also welcomed Bruneian Malay into the school.

 Teaching was done by a group of 15 teachers led by Hamdan Sheikh Tahir as the first principal.
 Classes were conducted following the standard curriculum offered in the English medium secondary schools of the day.